AbdallahDafa/DynamicBaseUrlAndForceUpdate/README.md

 ```
   static String baseUrlv2() =>  AppSettingDynamicInstaller.getDomain() + '/api/v2/';
 ```
+(Notice: need to remove "static" or change static filed to method function .
+Due to static fields are initialized only once when the class is first loaded into memory. )

 ## Use at Any Framework : Like Native kotlin or swift :
 * How to Get dynamic app setting  Json Data :